Meet the WPP Team

 Rosie Corbie

-Rosie is a Genetic Counsellor in the Women’s Precision Prevention team.
-She helps patients taking part in research studies by providing genetic counselling and support around genetic testing.
-Rosie completed her BSc in Biological Sciences at University College London and her MSc in Clinical Sciences (Genomic Counselling) at the University of Manchester, as part of the Scientist Training Programme.
-She undertook her clinical training at the North West Thames Regional Genetics Service, gaining broad experience across cancer, rare disease, and prenatal genetics.
+Rosie is a Genetic Counsellor who provides genetic counselling and support around genetic testing.
+Rosie completed her BSc in Biological Sciences at UCL and her MSc in Clinical Sciences (Genomic Counselling) at the University of Manchester, as part of the Scientist Training Programme.
+She undertook clinical training at the North West Thames Regional Genetics Service.

 Yasmin Sharif